-Tyler served his with Parmesan Toasts and floated them in the soup like croutons.
-They look wonderful, but I’m watching my carbs and pasta plus bread in the same meal would most definitely push me over the edge…I did however include the directions below.
+Tyler Florence served his with Parmesan Toasts and floated them in the soup like croutons.
+They look wonderful, but I didn’t make them this time.
+The directions for the Parmesan Toasts are below.

-Recipe: Minestrone, 12 servings, 2 cups each.
-Cost $3.87
+Minestrone, 12 servings, 2 cups each

 - 8 ounces rigatoni or similar pasta, cooked al dente and drained

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-12 ounces Italian sausage
+- 12 ounces Italian sausage

-4 medium carrots, roughly chopped
+- 4 medium carrots, roughly chopped

 - 4 celery ribs, roughly chopped

 - 2 onions, roughly chopped

-5 cloves garlic, crushed and chopped
+- 5 cloves garlic, crushed and chopped

 - 1/2 teaspoon dried sage